vfarcic/devops26/manuscript/17-progressive-delivery.md

 > **Carlos Sanchez** co-authored this chapter.

-W> The examples in this chapter should work with any Jenkins X flavor (static or serverless) and with any hosting vendor (e.g., AWS, AKS, GKE, on-prem, etc.).

 So far, we performed many deployments of our releases.
 All those created from master branches were deployed to the staging environment, and a few reached production through manual promotions.
 On top of those, we deployed quite a few releases to preview environments.
 Nevertheless, except for serverless deployments with Knative, we did not have a say in how an application is deployed.
 We just assumed that the default method employed by Jenkins X is the correct one.
 As it happens, the default deployment process used by Jenkins X happens to be the default or, to be more precise, the most commonly used deployment process in Kubernetes.
 However, that does not necessarily mean that the default strategy is the right one for all our applications.

 For many people, deploying applications is transparent or even irrelevant.
 If you are a developer, you might be focused on writing code and allowing magic to happen.
 By magic, I mean letting other people and departments figure out how to deploy your code.
 Similarly, you might be oblivious to deployments.
 You might be a tester, or you might have some other role not directly related to system administration, operations, or infrastructure.
 Now, I doubt that you are one of the oblivious.
 The chances are that you would not be even reading this if that's the case.
 If, against all bets, you do belong to the deployment-is-not-my-thing group, the only thing I can say is that you are wrong.